Beyond Facebook: 12 Top Free Alternatives to Facebook Groups Compared

 Pros

-• If your content goes viral, people worldwide with tune into your website
+- If your content goes viral, people worldwide will tune into your website

 Cons